jschomay/httpacman/notes.md

 - think of way to make sure player doesn't start on a page over a link (or other active element?)

+- instead of getting a:visible, get all a's that aren't under a nested dropdown

 Do later